This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 To meet our legal and regulatory requirements we, or someone acting for us, might sometimes need to ask for more information (for example, if your spending increases).
 Please provide this information quickly so that there is no disruption to your account or our services.

-You manage your account and Revolut Cards through the Revolut Dashboard, which only you and the appropriate authorised persons will have access to.
+You manage your account and Revolut Cards through the Revolut Dashboard, which only you and the appropriately authorised persons will have access to.

 The agreement is binding on you, but you can authorise other people (delegates) to carry out certain activities on your behalf.
 There are three different categories of delegates, all referred to in this document as authorised persons.